Nighttime Leg Cramps: Causes and Solutions

 What are Nighttime Leg Cramps

 Nighttime leg cramps are also called nocturnal leg cramps and may be referred to as charley horses or muscle spasms.
-They are characterized by involuntary contractions or spasms in your leg muscles that are painful and often severe.
+They are characterized by painful and often severe involuntary contractions or spasms in your leg muscles.
 They tend to occur at night when you are in bed.
-Most commonly, they are located in your calf muscles, however, you may also experience nighttime leg cramps in your thighs or feet as.
+Most commonly, they are located in your calf muscles, however, you may also experience nighttime leg cramps in your thighs or feet.

 You should not confuse nighttime leg cramps with restless leg syndrome.
 They are not the same thing.
 Restless leg syndrome is more of a discomfort with a crawling sensation, but it is rarely painful or severe.
 The discomfort of restless leg syndrome is relieved when the movement stops and stretching usually helps the issue, while nighttime leg cramps are more severe and more difficult to relieve.